rigwild/github-to-openai/README.md

 # GitHub to OpenAI

-This is a Tampermonkey userscript that adds a button that will copy the content of a GitHub issue/discussion/PR and akt to OpenAI **ChatGPT** what should be answered.
+This is a Tampermonkey userscript that adds a button that will copy the content of a GitHub issue/discussion/PR and ask to OpenAI **ChatGPT** API what should be answered.

 I found that the answers are most of the time quite relevant, just need some manual adjustments to make it fully human-like 💥